The Beautiful

 Why Beauty?
 Why make Beauty part of the defining title and subject of this creative resource center for Self-governance practices; germinating conscious collaborations and personal artistic transformation?

 Well, beauty is an ancient and primary instinct in human beings that, if beheld correctly, still provides radical well-being and abundant mysteries for us.
 Also, there is a certain ironic vagueness and simultaneous gravity around the word beauty.
 Like Truth, Freedom or Love, Beauty can seem like a displaced ideal, an antiquated, worn-out concept or the realization of deep and vast realms of sacred riches in the discovery of personal power.
-Sometimes it’s like the poster child of challenged subjectivity or else empowered imagination.
-On one hand, beauty colludes with the ill-fated perfection of self-image.
+Sometimes it’s like the poster child of challenged subjectivity.
+Other times of our empowered imaginations.
+On one hand, beauty colludes with the ill-fated perfection of self-image (external or internal).
 On the other hand, beauty facilitates a context where Self-realization of a soul’s true character is discovered and becomes identified with.

 But this emphasis on beauty is also only demonstrative.
-More fulfilling than this is the overall practice of exploring various functional concepts.
+More fulfilling than this is the larger practice of exploring various functional framing concepts.
 Majesty for example.
-Or accountability.
-Or luster.
-Challenge, courage, delight or enjoyment all set the soul in her ordered place.
+Or Accountability.
+Or (again) Freedom.
+Or Challenge; Courage; Delight, Joy, Pleasure.
+All these can set the soul in her ordered place.
 All is well in the cosmos.
 Keep it Real on the inside.
-Shine your truth’s mystery to the outside.
+Shine your truth’s mystery to the outside, which is, once again, an exact reflection of your inside.

-I want to offer folks the mysterious and exciting challenge of defining their own terms, exploring the possibility of greater Self-governance and prayer-forming their real-time reactions through physical theater and paratheater group-ritual-dynamics while further-confronting their own beliefs, maps, desires, concepts, outworn assumptions and associations.
-In our times, Renewal is both appropriate and desired.
+I want to offer folks the mysterious and exciting challenge of moving, feeling and re-defining their own terms, exploring the possibility of greater Self-governance and prayer-forming their real-time reactions through physical theater and group-ritual-dynamics while further-confronting their own beliefs, maps, desires, concepts, outworn assumptions and associations.
+In our times, Renewal is appropriate and possible.

 Feeling lost is just as common as feeling found.
-Suddenly, with peacefulness, a change of environment and the easing of any busy mind from it’s patterns, anyone may catch up to the fact that we’ve been imagining our immediate reality all the time.
-The idle or substantial, perhaps astounding, but seldom horrifying, memory that there is never separation between subject and surroundings.
+One just seems more compelling to us.
+Suddenly, (with peacefulness, a change of environment and the easing of any busy mind from it’s patterns), anyone may catch up to the fact that we’ve been imagining our immediate reality all the time.
+The idle or substantial, perhaps astounding, but seldom horrifying, memory that there is never separation between us/subject and surroundings.
 Perhaps this is a gateway to more beauty, benevolence, pleasure, astonishment, mystery, ad infinitum in our lives.

 For aeons, human beings have created mental structures to live by.
 Perhaps we are best summed up as map-makers.
-Weather it was learning not fondle fire, or remembering the days of the week, or the way to Grandmother’s house, or replacing memory entirely with algorithms and digital calendars, everything necessary (and unnecessary) has found it’s order in the maps that we’ve tracked by way of our duty, business, function and purpose in society.
+Weather it was learning not to fondle fire, or remembering the days of the week, or the way to Grandmother’s house, or replacing memory entirely with algorithms and digital calendars, everything necessary (and unnecessary) has found it’s order in the maps that we’ve created.
+That is, tracked by way of our duty, business, error, function, willingness and purpose in society.